Patryk27/sscript-compiler/README.md

 -stable (this is the latest stable and tested version of code; also - it has compiled binaries)

-Ready-to-use builds are downloadable in `/build`.
+Ready-to-use, stable builds are downloadable in `/build` in `stable` branch.

 ### Contributing
 You want to contribute?
 It's great :)